The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-The overall SFHs of some impostor \firebox PSBs are akin to those of \true PSBs in \firebox, with periodic bursts of star formation followed by periods with lower SFR.
-However, in some cases, these impostors are seen soon ($\lesssim 100\Myr$) after the time when their sSFR reached sufficiently low values to be classified as \true PSBs in \firebox.
+Over the past Gyr, the overall SFHs of star-forming PSBs (middle panels in Figure~\ref{fig:PSBs_SFHs}) are akin to those of low-SFR PSBs, with periodic bursts of star formation followed by periods with lower SFR and reduced molecular gas fractions.
+In some cases, these impostor PSBs in the simulation are selected soon ($\lesssim 100\Myr$) after the time when their sSFR reached sufficiently low values to be classified as \true PSBs in \firebox.
 Alternatively, some impostor PSBs are instead observed a few hundreds Myr after the most recent major drop in SFR but their SFR could not increase to values similar to their average SFR over the past Gyr.
 In general, mild and recent rejuvenation could allow for galaxies to still be selected as PSBs when only examining their optical photometric properties.
+Massive galaxies (see right panels) exhibit a bursty, oscillating SFH only in the recent past $\lesssim 500\Myr$, triggered by a major galaxy interaction further in the past (see Section~\ref{sec:results_int} for results on the role of interactions in PSBs).

-Finally, non-PSBs in \firebox have SFHs that are generally less bursty in the last Gyr, compared to PSBs.
-However, some non-PSBs do have SFHs that resemble those of (impostor) PSBs in \firebox, where a major temporary drop in SFR and $M_{\rm H_2}$ happened in the past few hundreds Myr and now rejuvenated to star formation levels that are typical of normal star-forming galaxies.
+Non-PSBs in \firebox (bottom panels in Figure~\ref{fig:PSBs_SFHs}) have SFHs that are generally less bursty in the last Gyr, compared to PSBs.
+However, some non-PSBs do have SFHs that resemble those of impostor PSBs, with a major (albeit temporary) drop in SFR and molecular gas fractions happening in the past few hundreds Myr and prior to (recent) rejuvenation bringing them back to star formation levels that are typical of normal star-forming galaxies.